-Contribute to V1
+Contribute to Volume One

 Volume One has dozens of contributors - people who write articles, take photos, create illustrations, and more - but they do this largely out of the goodness of their hearts and as a creative contribution to their community.

 While our contributors are very much a part of the team and the lifeblood of our organization, they don't really have to work AT the Volume One office (though they're always welcome to, we've got space!).
 Mostly they work in the field and in the comforts of their own homes.
-However, we do bring contributors together in our office fairly often (see below).
+However, we do bring contributors together fairly often (see below).

 Well before you fill out the form officially voicing interest (below), here are the different ways you can contribute and things to think about.